 WEDNESDAY WRITING PROMPT

 Anyone may take part Wednesday Writing Prompt, no matter the status of your career: novice, emerging or pro.
-It’s about exercising the poetic muscle, showcasing your work, and getting to know other poets who might be new to you.
-This is a discerning non-judgemental place to connect.
+It’s about exercising the poetic muscle, showcasing your work, and getting to know and befriend other poets who might be new to you.

 You are welcome – encouraged – to share your poems in a language other than English but please accompany it with a translation into English.